 When thinking about New Zealand, what comes to your mind?
 Would you choose Aotearoa as place to live, work or invest in?
+For this special report we invited our global panel of place brand specialists, as well as business leaders and entrepreneurs in New Zealand to share their views on the country’s strengths and potential as a business and investment location.

 - How attractive is New Zealand as a destination for high potentials, visitors, investors?